lumeland/lume.land/cms/configuration/storage.md

 As you can see, if you define a string as the storage, LumeCMS assume it's a folder name, so the file system storage is used automatically.

-### Lume sites

-For sites built with Lume, **you don't need to customize the storage** because Lume automatically register the `src` filesystem storage pointing to the `src` folder of your site.

 ## KV